Cephalopod intelligence: Object manipulation

 The highly sensitive suction cups and prehensile arms of octopuses, squid, and cuttlefish allow them to hold and manipulate objects, including the use of tools.
 Octopuses can solve complex puzzles requiring pushing or pulling actions, and can also unscrew the lids of containers and open the latches on acrylic boxes in order to obtain the food inside.
 They can also remember solutions to puzzles and learn to solve the same puzzle presented in different configurations.

-Smaller individuals of the Common blanket octopus (Tremoctopus violaceus) will hold the tentacles of the Portuguese man o' war (whose venom they are immune to), both as a means of protection and as a method of capturing prey.
+Smaller individuals of the Common blanket octopus (Tremoctopus violaceus) can hold the tentacles of the Portuguese man o' war (whose venom they are immune to), both as a means of protection and as a method of capturing prey.